• Joliette Place

 Board of Directors

 Our three directors don't wear ties and suits, all of them own and have lived in the subdivision for over 60 years collectively.
-If you have an interest in either being on the board or being on a committee, please let your wishes be known by writing or emailing the board.
+If you have an interest in either being on the board or being on a committee, please let your wishes be known by writing the board.
 All positions are volunteer and non-paid.

 Contact, Notices and Updates